arielmission-space/PAOS/docs/source/developer/index.rst

-.. _Contribution Guidelines:
+.. _Developer Guide:

-Contribution Guidelines
+Developer Guide
 ===================================

 In this section we report some general guidelines for contributing to ``PAOS`` development.